HTD-Health/playbook-OUTDATED/education-budget.md

 The amount depends on the number of hours a person works per week.
 A full-time employee (40 hours per week on average) gets 5 000 PLN education budget in 2020.
 In 2019 education budget was 4 000 PLN.

 ### What if I don't work full-time?
-We've made some updates to our EB policy in June 2020.
+We've made some updates to the policy in June 2020.
 If you work fewer hours than full time, your budget is still 5 000 PLN in 2020.

 ### What if I've started my work at HTD in 2020?
 Do I still can use 5 000 PLN from EB?
 Depending on when you started working, you have a proportional amount to use.
-For example, starting in June 2020, you have PLN 2,500 to use.
+For example, starting in July 2020, you have PLN 2,500 to use.

 ### What happens if I don't use everything in 2020?
 The unused amount from the education budget is carried over to the next year.
 There is no limit to your budget accumulating from year to year.